The Golden Compass (2007) poster

 More recently, the BBC remade the books into the tv series His Dark Materials (2019-22).

-Chris Weitz next went onto direct the Stephanie Meyer adaptation New Moon/Twilight Saga: New Moon (2009), followed by the non-genre illegal immigrant drama A Better Life (2011) and Operation Finale (2018) about the hunt for Adolf Eichmann.
+Chris Weitz next went onto direct the Stephanie Meyer adaptation New Moon/Twilight Saga: New Moon (2009), followed by the non-genre illegal immigrant drama A Better Life (2011), Operation Finale (2018) about the hunt for Adolf Eichmann and the AI horror Afraid (2024).
 He also wrote the screenplays for Cinderella (2015), Rogue One (2016), The Mountain Between Us (2017), Pinocchio (2022) and The Creator (2023).
 He has also produced the SF film Prospect (2018), while both Weitz also produced the space shuttle romantic comedy If You Were the Last (2023).

 (Winner for Best Production Design, Nominee for Best Special Effects at this site’s Best of 2007 Awards).